Linda, Listen to ME!

 and the day after that!

 It’s funny; the Scripture verses here are not new to me.
 “HOLY COW, I never knew God felt so strongly about THAT!” – Liar!
-They have just been an inconvenient truth.
-They demand something I have not been willing to submit to.
+It has just been an inconvenient truth, demanding something I have not been willing to submit to.
 I pray that is all changing.
-The power of humility lies within every one of us.
+The power of humility lies within each one of us.
 We have no excuse to believe or act otherwise.

 Let Us be Silly!